Believing God

 Naturally, I will have already called on emergency services along with law enforcement to minimize the harm done to the fly or flies, and prevent any other devastation from occurring.
 Because that is my responsibility; it is up to me, entirely.
 Except when more files are harmed.
 Then I fall back on that "permissive will" argument.

-If I am feeling really courageous, superstitious, or "old school," I may come right out and ascribe the orchestrating of all fly harming events to the devil.
+If I am feeling really courageous, superstitious, or "old school," I may come right out and ascribe the orchestrating of all fly harming events to the Devil.
 Or, instead of the Devil, I may blame other objects worthy of fear and loathing such as the Left, the Right, the Government, the useless eaters, the 1%, the Russians, the Chinese, the Americans, the Christians, the Jews, the Muslims, White people, Black people, the Global Elite, the Deep State, the un-Vaxxed, the Vaxxed, etc. (if I have failed to include your favorite object of fear and loathing, please contact me and I may be able to rectify the oversight).

 When things go well, my pet god gets the praise, along with members of the academy, mom and dad, and whoever else I think I may benefit from by flattering!

 For example, when someone recovers from an injury or illness, the expanded god team (those whom the god I currently believe in chose to work through) is sent the credit and praise.
-That team may include, but not be limited to, the medical facilities, prescribed medications, the General Practitioner, three Specialists, one Surgeon, hospital nursing staff, Auntie May's chicken soup, and Vitamin D.
+That team may include, but not be limited to, the medical facilities, prescribed medications, the General Practitioner, three surgical Specialists, hospital nursing staff, Auntie May's chicken soup, and Vitamin D.

 By contrast, when an earthquake and its aftershocks devastate a city, razing most of the buildings to the ground, and a quarter of the inhabitants are killed, and most of those who remain alive are suffering harm in some form or another, I can launch into my fly harming event explanations, declaring how my personal, loving god may have allowed bad things to happen, but isn't directly involved.
 This way, if pressed, I can still claim it is reasonable to believe in my god.